Project Depth in Oklahoma City

 Delivery Process

-- Close out with punch completion and municipal approvals
+- Close out with punch completion, municipal approvals, and turnover documentation

 Where This Service Is Active